How to Make a Budget in 7 Simple Steps

 Remember, the purpose of a budget?

-In order to track your budget, it is important to decide if you want to track a tight or loose budget.
-Regardless of what you choose, each month you must know if you are over budget or under budget.
+To track your budget, it is important to decide if you want to track a tight or loose budget.
+Regardless of your choice, you must know if you are over budget or under budget each month.

 The easiest way to track your spending is with cash.
 When it is gone, it is gone.
 Pick up the cash envelopes to help you stay on track.